pwrstudio/nnn.freeport.manual/README.md

 There are three different types of posts: **Exhibition**, **Work** and **Content**.

-An exhibition can contain works, which in turn contain content.
+An exhibition can contain works, which in turn contain content, i.e.:

+'''
+Exhibition
+    => Work
+        => Content
+'''

 You connect work posts in in the _Works_ field at the bottom of the exhibition post.